seanpm2001/DSuite/README.md

   <p>✉️🗓️♣️ DSuite is a online/offline software suite of productivity software for email and calendars.</p>
   <p>It is the parent of DCal/DCalendar and DMAIL</p>
 </div>

 ***

+## Legend

+* Links marked with a :octocat: indicate that the links are directed at GitHub repositories.
+This is done to distinguish them from future mirrors on sites like GitLab.

+***